senior lecturer at Department of Physics and Astronomy, Astronomy and Space Physics

 Also available at

-I'm a stellar spectroscopist/Galactic archaeologist trying to decypher the origin and evolution of the chemical elements and the Milky Way Galaxy.
-One of my current big-science projects is ESA's Galactic Surveyor Gaia (2013-2019).
+I'm a stellar spectroscopist/Galactic archaeologist trying to decipher the origin and evolution of the chemical elements and the Milky Way Galaxy.
+One of my current big-science projects is ESA's Galactic Surveyor Gaia (2013-2019, plus extensions).
 Gaia is expected to measure the 3D positions and space motions of more than 1,000,000,000 (> 1 billion!) stars in the Galaxy.

 I have a passion for public outreach.
-As an example, I gave an astronomical introduction to a concert by Radiokören (Stockholm) in May 2014.
+As an example, my work was featured in SVT Rapport in April 2018 (see https://www.svt.se/nyheter/vetenskap/ny-tredimensionell-bild-av-vintergatan).
+Earlier that month, I gave a talk about my Galactic research on a Finland ferry (as part of SciCruise, an addition to UU's SciFest).
+I also gave an astronomical introduction to a concert by Radiokören (Stockholm) in May 2014.
 In November of that year, I was interviewed by Swedish Radio P2's "Institutet" on the topic of "galaxy cannibalism" (http://t.sr.se/1Cruz7p).
 In 2015, the work of my PhD student Bea Villarroel made the front page of Forskning & Framsteg (http://fof.se/tidning/2015/2/artikel/sokandet-efter-kvasarernas-innersta).

 Two, more down-to-Earth, projects I help to make happen are the Gaia-ESO Survey, a 300-night 100,000-star survey at the Very Large Telescope (2012-2017), and 4MOST, a multi-object spectrograph to be put on the VISTA 4m telescope (first light in 2021).
 The latter will take spectra of between 10 and 20 million stars.